Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Experiments

-\textbf{Time complexity}.
-Table~\ref{fig:time} shows average case complexity and time-per-round for our primary experiments.
-Methods are ordered by average performance (Fig 4): \texttt{CLUE} and \texttt{BADGE} achieve the best accuracy but are slower due to a CPU clustering step. \texttt{CLUE} can be optimized further via GPU acceleration, using last-(instead of penultimate) layer embeddings, or pre-filtering data before clustering.

 \textbf{Varying uncertainty measure in \method}.
-In Fig.~\ref{fig:cs_wks_ablations}, we consider alternative uncertainty measures for \method on the C$\rightarrow$S shift.
-We show that our proposed use of sample entropy significantly outperforms a uniform sample weight and slighly outperforms an alternative uncertainty measure - sample margin score (difference between scores for top-2 most likely classes).
+In Fig.~\ref{fig:cs_clue_ablate}, we consider alternative uncertainty measures for \method on the C$\rightarrow$S shift.
+We show that our proposed use of sample entropy significantly outperforms a uniform sample weight and narrowly outperforms an alternative uncertainty measure - sample margin score (difference between scores for top-2 most likely classes).
 This illustrates the importance of using uncertainty-weighting to bias \method towards informative samples.
-It also shows that predictive entropy carries useful signal for instance selection even in the present of minimax entropy optimization.
-We also run an additional experiment (not shown) where we use embeddings from the last CNN layer (instead of penultimate) \method, and observe near-identical performance across multiple shifts, suggesting that our method is not very sensitive to this choice.
+We also experimented (not shown) with last-layer embeddings (instead of penultimate) for \method, and observed near-identical performance across multiple shifts, suggesting that \method is not sensitive to this choice.

+\textbf{Sensitivity to parameters.} In Fig.~\ref{fig:hyperparams} we measure \method's sensitivity to two parameters: the softmax temperature hyperparameter T and experimental parameter budget B.

-\textbf{Varying trade-off between uncertainty and diversity.} In Fig.~\ref{fig:cs_temp} we run a sweep over temperature values used for \method on C$\rightarrow$S .
-As seen, lower values of temperature appear to improve performance, particularly at later rounds when uncertainty estimates are more reliable.
+\textbf{i) Sensitivity to softmax temperature T.} Recall from Sec.~\ref{sec:approach} that by tuning the softmax temperature in \method, we can vary the trade-off between uncertainty and diversity.
+In Fig.~\ref{fig:cs_temp} we run a sweep over temperature values used for \method on C$\rightarrow$S .
+As seen, lower values of temperature (which emphasizes the role of uncertainty) improve performance, particularly at later rounds when uncertainty estimates are more reliable.
+We note that $T$ is an optional hyperparameter that may be tuned if a small target validation set is available, but \method obtains strong state-of-the art results across across DIGITS, Office, and DomainNet even with the default value of T=1.0.
+On DomainNet, we further improve performance by selecting $T=0.1$ via grid search on a single C$\to$S shift and find that it generalizes to other DomainNet shifts.

+\textbf{ii) Sensitivity to budget B.} We now vary the per-round budget (and consequently the total number of active adaptation rounds) and report performance on the Clipart$\rightarrow$Sketch shift.
+As seen in Fig.~\ref{fig:cs_budget}, \method performs well across budget values of 100, 500, 1k and 2.5k.
+We also observe consistent performance with a different budget ($B=30$) on the SVHN$\to$MNIST shift (details in supplementary).

+\textbf{Time complexity}.
+Table~\ref{fig:time} shows the average case complexity and AL querying time-per-round on SVHN$\to$MNIST and C$\to$S. \texttt{CLUE} and \texttt{BADGE}, which achieve the best accuracy, are slower to run due to a (CPU) clustering step. \texttt{CLUE} can be optimized further via GPU acceleration, using last-(instead of penultimate) layer embeddings, or pre-filtering data before clustering.